About two months ago, a team assembled to create an Excel AddIn called Xcessories.

 This gives you a blinking dot that represents a cursor that has dropped by one line and then if you leave the Replace with empty, you will remove the line breaks and if you put Space (or any character you want) in the Replace with box, all your line breaks will be replaced by spaces (or your selected character).

 First of all, this code works with the Selection, so it will only execute on the selected cells.
-And the other thing is, this code turn off the Wrap Text command.
+And the other thing is, this code turns off the Wrap Text command.
 More or less this is done so you can easily see the effect of the code but it’s also there for practical reasons.
 If you don’t like that, just comment out the second line of code.
 The code itself is very simple and actually utilizes the Excels Find and Replace Tool.
 The Remove VBA is very simple…

 Sub RemoveLineBreak() Selection.WrapText = False 'Removing Wrap Text Selection.Replace What:=Chr(10), Replacement:="", LookAt:=xlPart, _ SearchOrder:=xlByColumns, MatchCase:=False, SearchFormat:=False, _ ReplaceFormat:=False End Sub